abdallah-abuzead/Appify/README.md

 # Appify Project

+## ✨ Description
-Appify project created in flutter using Cubit and Bloc.
-Appify supports both android and iOS platforms.
+Appify project created in Flutter using Cubit and Bloc.
+Appify supports both Android and iOS platforms.
+It introduces services for cars, like internal wash, external wash, chemical wash, and so on.
+It lists all the nearest workshops to your current location.

 ## Getting Started

-The Appify contains the minimal implementation required to create a new library or project.
-The repository code is preloaded with some basic components like basic app architecture, app theme, constants and required dependencies to create a new project.
-By using boiler plate code as standard initializer, we can have same patterns in all the projects that will inherit it.
-This will also help in reducing setup & development time by allowing you to use same code pattern and avoid re-writing from scratch.
+Appify contains the minimal implementation required to create a new library or project.
+The repository code is preloaded with some basic components like basic app architecture, app theme, constants, and required dependencies to create a new project.
+By using boilerplate code as a standard initializer, we can have the same patterns in all the projects that will inherit it.
+This will also help in reducing setup & development time by allowing you to use the same code pattern and avoid re-writing from scratch.

 ## 📱 Screenshots of the application